If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “Seems to be a common occurrence for you.”
 Shiori gloats.

 “Shiori.”
 Apricot chides.

 “I did but anyway, the tall one with the black dreads is named Genova.
 He is their leader.”
 Cortez says turning his gaze towards Apricot.
-“He solved the riddles in my fathers work.
-I figured he had become a meat head and could not figure stuff out like that.”
+“He solved the riddles in my father’s work, apparently.
+I figured he was a meat head and could not figure stuff out like that.”

 “So your drug lord boss has a hit out for you and you want our help?”
-Apricot drops her jaw when she realizes Cortez is a gang member.
-“Not going to be helping criminal dogs like yourself, Cortez, you made your own mess.
+Apricot drops her jaw.
+“I’m not going to be helping criminal dogs like yourself, Cortez, you made your own mess.
 Apricot, I suggest you do the same.”

 “Shiori, please, I need your help!”
 Cortez begs.